Coderdotnew/intro_web_apps_dgm/01_class/02_data_types/README.md

 ![2](http://i.imgur.com/Mf2VlrZ.gif)

 # integers
-**Integers** are the most straightfoward data types as they are simply whole numbers (including 0).
+**Integers** are the most straightfoward data types as they are simply whole numbers (including 0 and negatives).
 Ruby is an amazing mathematician and can pretty much do any calculation you can think of, but obviously follows PEMDAS.

 - Integers *are not* surrounded by quotations (pop quiz: if you surround an integer with quotation marks, what data type does it turn into?)